 Chef Thierry Marx’s boulangerie in Le Beau Passage has a heavenly array of pâtisseries and bread, all of which are delicious.
 Well, at least the ones that I have tried.
 Keep your eye on the croissant.
 Another winner for its lightness, buttery flavour and flakiness.
 YUM.
 It’s hard to stop at one.

-Read More | If you are in France in January you will see cakes wearing golden crowns appear in all the pâtisserie windows.
+In France in January?
+Look for the cakes wearing golden crowns.
 What is this tradition?
 Here is what you need to know about the Galette des Rois.

 6. Best Paris Croissant: Mamiche